apalache-mc/apalache/docs/src/adr/009adr-outputs.md

 _apalache-out/
 └── test.tla
     ├── 2021-11-05T22-54-55_810261790529975561
-    └── latest
 ```

+### Custom run directories

+The `--run-dir` flag can be used to specify an output directory into which
+outputs are written directly.
+When the `--run-dir` flag is specified, all
+content included in the run directory specified above will *also* be written
+into the directories specified by this argument.

 ## 3. Structure of a run directory

-Each run directory (and the latest directory), outlined in the previous section,
+Each run directory outlined in the previous section, should contain the
-should contain the following:
+following:

 - A file `run.txt`, containing the command issued for this run, with all implicit parameters filled in, so it can be replicated exactly
 - 0 or more counterexample files